andreivisan/arc2cracked/5.Rust/README_REFRESHER_WITH_CHAT_GPT.md

 > **Real-world mental model**
 >
 > You own a GP.
 Letting a friend look at it is &GPU.
 Letting them tinker is an
 > &mut GPU, but only one tinkerer at a time.
+Selling the GPU transfers ownership (a move).
+> A lifetime error is to return a pointer to your GPU after you tossed it in the bin.